 Sharp edges and vertices of $K$ correspond to cylindrical or spherical segments on the bounding surface $\partial(K\uplus B_\epsilon)$ of the parallel or dilated body.
-The bounding surface is sufficiently smooth for $\epsilon>0$ and the limit $\epsilon\rightarrow0$ of $W_\nu(K\uplus B_\epsilon)$ converges to $W_\nu(K)$.
-It is further necessary to define MF and MT for certain non-convex bodies (with or without positive reach, see e.g.~\cite[Note 1 to Section 5.3 and refs.~therein]{SchneiderWeil:2008}); this is achieved below by exploiting an additivity relationship.
+The bounding surface is sufficiently smooth for $\epsilon>0$ and $W_\nu(K\uplus B_\epsilon)$ converges to $W_\nu(K)$ in the limit $\epsilon\rightarrow0$.
+It is further necessary to define MF and MT for certain non-convex bodies, with or without positive reach, see e.g.~\cite[Note 1 to Section 5.3 and refs.~therein]{SchneiderWeil:2008}; this is achieved below by exploiting an additivity relationship.
 A further discussion for non-smooth bodies can be found in section \ref{sec:algo-for-triangul-bodies}.